-- o graduate student stipends or tuition - o travel that is not directly related to the conduct of research - o administrative or office costs (e.g., office supplies, telephone, etc.) - o meals or hospitality (i.e., no food, beverages, or alcohol) - o other items typically supported by indirect costs - monetary clinic incentives - o awards are not transferable to any other institution - 13.
-Budget Justification - Separate budget justifications will need to be submitted by each participating institution using the PHS 398 Form, Page 5
+- No proposal site budget may exceed a request of \$25,000

+- Awards will be given based on merit and funding availability

+- Details of cores and services offered by each CTSA can be found at the individual websites detailed above

+- Typical expenses include:

+- laboratory supplies

+- o small equipment

+- o participant costs

+- o consultants

+- support for pre-doctoral students (note: if working in the lab, not as trainees)

+- technicians or research assistants

+- The following costs are not covered:

+- o faculty salaries (institution specific policies differ, contact your CTSA office)

+- o postdoctoral salaries

+- o non-institutional staff salaries

+- o graduate student stipends or tuition

+- o travel that is not directly related to the conduct of research

+- o administrative or office costs (e.g., office supplies, telephone, etc.)

+- o meals or hospitality (i.e., no food, beverages, or alcohol)

+- o other items typically supported by indirect costs

+- monetary clinic incentives

+- o awards are not transferable to any other institution

+12. Budget Justification

-\ NIH Biosketch required to follow the new instructions for submission on or after 01/25/2023, Version H (\5page limit & excluded from full application 8-page maximum)
+- Separate budget justifications will need to be submitted by each participating institution using the PHS 398 Form, Page 4 and 5 - NIH Biosketch required to follow the new instructions for submission on or after 01/25/2023, Version H (5-page limit & excluded from full application 8-page maximum)